What can you do With Leftover Ham?

 Make your own pizza or buy a cheap frozen one and improve on the toppings with ham and anything else you want.
-Making your own pizza dough is easy and we have 2 versions for it in 26 Ingredients.
+Making your own pizza dough is easy.
 Alternatively, use leftover bread to make toast pizzas, use tortilla’s, pita bread or anything similar for your pizza base.

 Using pastry, ham, eggs and some onion or anything else you like you can whip up a delicious pie.
 Check out a recipe here.